 It is of paramount importance to ensure that employees are given ample opportunities to learn and upgrade their skills.
 Plus, they must be treated well in terms of remuneration for the work they have done.
 Appreciation plus bonuses are big motivators.

-Some of the largest hospitality chains like Hilton provide free opportunities to take up further education or get career-enhancing hospitality industry certifications.
+Some of the topmost hotel chains like Hilton provide free opportunities to take up further education or get career-enhancing hospitality industry certifications.

 Employees appreciate organisations that enhance skill-building.